NeverWitness/tech-fee-system/docs/en-US/overview/overview.md

 * Basic education
 * Basic communication
 * Basic transportation
-* Basic cultural and entertainment participation
+* Basic cultural and recreational participation

-If the prices of these essential goods can be maintained at relatively low levels, broad-based living security may become achievable.
+If the prices of these essential goods can be maintained at relatively low levels, living security may be achieved on a broader scale.

-However, in many modern industries, prices are not determined solely by production costs, but are heavily influenced by **technological systems**.
+However, in many modern industries, prices are not determined solely by production costs, but are strongly influenced by **technological systems**.

-Thus, understanding price structures requires examining the role of technology in price formation.
+Therefore, the key question of this project is not to fully explain price formation, but:

+**Within existing price structures, how can technological value be identified?**

 ---